mrajancsr/waterfalldv/README.md

-# waterfalldv
+# waterfallpy
-a repo dedicated for waterfall modeling for dv01
+repo dedicated to building a structured finance waterfall